chasingmaxwell/try-fallback/README.md

 import { tryFallback } from 'try-fallback';

 // Here's an example "implementation" of a recommendation operation which
-// suggests the next video in a series. async function nextEpisodeImplementation() {
+// suggests the next episode in a series. async function nextEpisodeImplementation() {
   const nextEpisode = await getNextEpisode();